-In this post I tell you how I do to nuance wicks.
+In this post I tell you how I do to tone up highlights.
 The truth is that I change a lot because I like to experiment, but there I leave you a very simple color idea.

 How to prepare the mixture for Igora Royal?

-Mix 60 ml of Igora Royal Highlifts dye with 60 of 30 volume hydrogen peroxide.
+Mix 60 ml of Igora Royal Highlifts dye with 60 of 30 volume developer.
 That is, we mix in equal parts in a ratio of 1 to 1.

-Remember that hydrogen peroxide must be purchased separately.
-I use 30 because my hair is very dark and I want the mixture to rise.
+Remember that the developer must be purchased separately.
+I use 30 volumes because my hair is very dark and I want the mixture to lift.